Debugging File Type (MIME) Associations

 $ emerge -puv world

 And then you usually select the packages you really want to update and emerge them.
-However this workflow has several downsides:
+However, this workflow has several downsides:

 Continue reading Searching for Updates without emerge

-Upgrading All KDE Related Packages in Gentoo
+Upgrading All KDE-Related Packages in Gentoo

 Yesterday, Gentoo marked KDE 3.5.10 as stable on amd64.
-I looked for a way to upgrade all of the KDE related packages, without manually specifying each one of them.
-Normally one could do
+I looked for a way to upgrade all of the KDE-related packages without manually specifying each one of them.
+Normally, one could do

 emerge -avu world

-but I encountered some nasty conflicts that I didn’t have time, nor will, to resolve at that time.
-So I’ve looked for a different solution.
-To my rescue came qlist for the great app-portage/portage-utils package.
+but I encountered some nasty conflicts that I didn’t have time, nor would I, to resolve at that time.
+So I looked for a different solution.
+To my rescue came qlist from the great app-portage/portage-utils package.
 This package provides a set of very fast utilities to query portage.
-I’ve used qlist to list all of my installed packages, grep‘ed the list and piped the result as arguments to emerge using xargs.
+I used qlist to list all of my installed packages, grep‘ed the list, and piped the result as arguments to emerge using xargs.

-Continue reading Upgrading All KDE Related Packages in Gentoo
+Continue reading Upgrading All KDE-Related Packages in Gentoo

 phpMyAdmin + Lighttpd in Gentoo